International providing much needed help around the world

 · Totals to date (since Nov. ’13):

-· We are currently receiving repayments from 78 entrepreneurs; 201 entrepreneurs have fully repaid their loans; none have defaulted.
+· We are currently receiving repayments from 78 entrepreneurs; 214 entrepreneurs have fully repaid their loans; not one has defaulted.

 Rotarians and members of the public are encouraged to make their own tax- efficient personal donations to Care International in the name of the Baldock Rotary Group.